LF-digitala-kanaler/LFDS/content/components/web/typography/headings.md

       ### LF Rubrik - Display H1-H4

       LF Rubrik are only used as a H1 and should always be the biggest headline on the page.
 The H1 should only be used one time per page.
+Used as main page headers.
+Use the`display-1`through`display-4`classes.

       ### Intro Cond Bold - H1-H6

       The rest of the headlines you should use Intro Cond Bold.
 It can be used in all sizes from H1-H6.
+Use the`<h1>`through`<h6>`, or the classes`.h1`through`.h6`.
+The headings have margin spacing rules depending on their position in a section.

       <figure class="Image Image__background"><img src="/img/rubriker-introcond.png" srcset="/img/rubriker-introcond.png 2x" alt="Relationen till varandra är viktigt"><figcaption><div class="Image__caption"></div></figcaption></figure>